Skip to main content

 • damage to the property or any furniture that was provided

-• you have sublet your whole home without the landlord's consent
+• subletting your whole home without the landlord's consent

 • suitable alternative housing is available (for example, a secure council tenancy)

 Sometimes the court can make a suspended possession order.
-This means that you can't be evicted as long as you keep to the conditions set by the court, for example by paying a certain amount each week towards your rent arrears.
+This means that you cannot be evicted as long as you keep to conditions set by the court.
+For example, paying a certain amount each week towards your rent arrears.

 Mandatory grounds for eviction